G1ngersaurus/2401FP_repo/FinalProject/README.txt

     ~ defs.h
         ~ Header file containing all pre-definitions
     ~ evidence.c
-        ~ A C file that contains all the functions needed to interact with evidecne ~ ghost.c
+        ~ A C file that contains all the functions needed to interact with evidence ~ ghost.c
         ~ A C file that contains all the functions needed to interact with ghosts ~ house.c